 a) The Officers (Chairman, two Vice Chairmen, one for each county, Secretary, Treasurer).

-d) A quorum of the Executive Committee shall be two thirds of those serving on that Committee of which at least two must be Officers.
+d) A quorum of the Executive Committee shall be 50% plus one of those serving on that Committee of which at least two must be Officers.
 All must be voting members of the Society.

-e) The members of the Executive Committee and the President, Vice Presidents and Honorary members shall be elected annually by the membership and their terms of office shall commence immediately after the closure of the Annual General Meeting at which they are elected.
+e) The members of the Executive Committee shall be elected annually by the membership and their terms of office shall commence immediately after the closure of the Annual General Meeting at which they are elected.
 Nominations in writing must be submitted to the Hon Secretary at least fourteen days in advance of the day on which the Annual General Meeting is to take place.
 Nominations must be signed by the candidate and two members.
 If insufficient nominations have been received to fill any vacancies the chairman of the meeting may, at his discretion, take nominations from the floor.

 f) The Executive Committee shall have the power to co-opt members to fill casual vacancies on the Committee up to the next Annual General Meeting, as well as to invite individuals on an annual basis to undertake other tasks which are deemed to be necessary for the proper and effective administration of the Society’s affairs.